WhereIsMyTransport/TransportApiSdk.iOS/README.md

 Notifies the user with vibrations and a banner when they are approaching a stop they need to disembark at.

-* App needs to be in the background/ foreground to function.
 * The function stops monitoring when: the user has no more stops to disembark at or the itinerary time has elapsed.
 * Calling the function again will over-write any existing function.
 * The function samples the user location for crowd-sourcing with minimal data usage.
-You can disabled this feature, but we recomend leaving it enabled to assist with advanced features such as ETAs and Service Alerts.

 Before using this feature, please do the following:
 * Add the `NSLocationAlwaysUsageDescription` description in your app's `Info.plist`